arifulhaqueuc/python-multithreading-examples/README.md

-[this repository is under active development with a target completion date Dec 31' 2018]
+[this repository is under active development with a target completion time by Feb 2019]

 About The Project
 =================